FrancoStino/commitgroq/README.md

 To use Commit Groq, you need to configure your Groq API key.
 Follow these steps:

 1. Get an [API key from Groq](https://console.groq.com/keys) (if you don't have one already).
+2. Click on Sparkle icon on Source Control Bar.
+3. Insert your API key.
-2. Open VS Code settings (File > Preferences > Settings).
+4. Open VS Code settings (File > Preferences > Settings).
-3. Search for "Commit Groq" in the settings.
+5. Search for "Commit Groq" in the settings in you want customize it.
-4. Enter your API key in the "Groq API Key" field.
+6. Enjoy.

+## Reset API Key

+1. `CTRL+SHIFT+P` or `CMD+SHIFT+P`
+2. Type "Reset Groq API Key"

 ## Features